harlanrs/zomboid-functional-gutters/README.md

 ### Fun Fact

 In the base game, the square rain collector crates have a much greater base rain factor (`0.4`) compared with the circular rain collector barrels (`0.25`) meaning they will collect rain much faster.
 This makes some sense as the crate's square opening covers a larger surface area than the barrel's circular opening but these details aren't ever surfaced to the player.

-Then troughs come in with the highest rain factor (`0.55`).
-While this might not make as much sense for the wood troughs, most would agree that animal welfare comes first over extreme "realism".
+Then troughs come in with the highest rain factor (`0.55`) of vanilla items.
+While this rate might not make as much sense for the skinny wooden troughs, most would probably agree that animal welfare comes before "realism".

 ## TODO / TBD